How to Create Recovery Database In Exchange 2016? Step By Step Guide

 New-MailboxRestoreRequest -SourceDatabase “Recovery_database_name” -SourceStoreMailbox "SysTools01" -TargetMailbox "SysTools02” -IncludeFolders "Inbox"

-6. Also use can use the /* in the command to include all sub folder by using subfolder
+6. Also use can use the /* in the command to include all subfolders by using a subfolder

 New-MailboxRestoreRequest -SourceDatabase “Recovery_database_name” -SourceStoreMailbox "SysTools01" -TargetMailbox "SysTools02” -IncludeFolders "Inbox/*"